Frequently Asked Questions

 What do I earn after completing a CTE WORKS course?Upon successfully completing a CTE WORKS course, you will receive a Letter of Competency, listing the skills learned and a Certificate of Completion as documentation of training.
 In many cases, students become eligible to sit for industry an/ or state certification examinations.

 Do I Earn High School Credit?CTE WORKS is fully accredited for high school credit as determined by the local high school.
 Some courses have also been approved to satisfy certain graduation requirements (approval varies with each district).
 High school credit is awarded by the high schools and is based upon the number of hours associated with each class.
 Talk to your high school counselor for more information.

-Can I receive college credit?Some of our classes have agreements with local community colleges.
+Can I receive college credit?Our classes have agreements with local community colleges.
 You may be eligible for articulation credits by successfully completing a CTE WORKS class.
 Articulation instructions vary by college and you will receive instructions at the completion of the course.

 When I complete my training, am I prepared to enter the job market?Yes.
 Earning a CTE WORKS Certificate of Completion demonstrates a preparedness to enter the job market.
 CTE WORKS offers training that responds to the needs of the current labor market.
 CTE WORKS conducts annual meetings with hiring managers and employers from the local community who regularly review and evaluate the curriculum and assessments.
 CTE WORKS courses are equipped with state-of-the-industry equipment and taught by credentialed instructors who possess industry experience in their field.
 More than 80% of CTE students secure employment and/or continue their education within one year after their training.

 What other related services does CTE WORKS provide?CTE WORKS provides hands-on career training in a wide variety of in-demand skills.
 As part of the CTE curriculum, instructors teach job searching skills, such as how to dress for success, fill out job applications, create a resume, and handle the job interview.
 Instructors also emphasize the "soft skills" requested and required by all employers such as demonstrating a good work ethic, effective communication, punctuality, dedication and loyalty, and teamwork.